 Outdoor Adventures in Dinosaur National Monument

-Dinosaur National Monument in Colorado offers everything you could want in an ideal, fun-filled adventure vacation.
+Dinosaur National Monument offers everything you could want in an ideal, fun-filled National Park vacation.
 Hike, raft and explore where dinosaurs once roamed.
 Submerge yourself in a canyon surrounded by red rock cliffs.
 Explore side canyons and oases in a mini-Grand Canyon like setting.
-Explore Dinosaur's ancient Indian rock art including petroglyphs and pictographs.
+Explore Dinosaur’s ancient Native American rock art including petroglyphs and pictographs.
 And learn about the canyon’s geologic history as you delve deeper into the canyon along the Yampa and the Green rivers.

 Where Dinosaurs Once Roamed

 Ten different kinds of dinosaurs were discovered in what is now Dinosaur National Monument.
 Four of them were long-necked, long-tailed plant-eating sauropods, some of the largest land-dwelling creatures to have ever lived on Earth.
 More recent findings include virtually a complete skeleton of an entirely new kind of dinosaur—Allosaurus Jimmadsenii.

 An O.A.R.S. whitewater rafting trip through Dinosaur National Monument on the Green or the Yampa River in Colorado includes paddling through fun, splashy rapids, camping on big sandy beaches, enjoying hearty, healthy meals, and a night sky like you’ve never experienced before.

 O.A.R.S.
 Canyonlands, Inc. & Don Hatch River Expeditions, Inc. are authorized concessioners of Dinosaur National Monument.